 One broad principle that can be gleaned from OFR's requirements is that incorporations should support, and not detract from, the usefulness and readability of administrative rules.
-A regulation should convey clearly what an agency requires of regulated parties, and only incorporate material that provides the tools-such as data, standards, techniques, etc.-necessary for compliance.201 A regulation should be complete on its face, without the need to resort to incorporated materials to understand the substantive policy established by the regulation.
-This approach ensures that regulated parties are sufficiently notified of what they must do to comply with the law.202 When determining whether and how to incorporate by reference, an agency should consider whether the substantive policy established by its rule is complete on its face without referring to the incorporated material.
+A regulation should convey clearly what an agency requires of regulated parties, and only incorporate material that provides the tools-such as data, standards, techniques, etc.-necessary for compliance.257 A regulation should be complete on its face, without the need to resort to incorporate materials to understand the substantive policy established by the regulation.
+This approach ensures that regulated parties are sufficiently notified of what they must do to comply with the law.258 When determining whether and how to incorporate by reference, an agency should consider whether the substantive policy established by its rule is complete on its face without referring to the incorporated material.

 Material may also be inappropriate for incorporation by reference if it uses voluntary or advisory, rather than mandatory, language.
 Agencies reported that issues arise when a regulation provides that regulated parties "shall" comply with a voluntary standard saying that a particular policy "should" be followed.
-In such a situation, the "should" language signifies that the incorporated standard is merely advisory, and not mandatory.203 Agencies that incorporate such seemingly advisory materials by reference may not be able to enforce regulations as intended.
-Alternatively, agencies may confuse regulated parties by incorporating by reference material that is phrased as-and was intended by its drafter to be-non-regulatory.204 Therefore, agencies should carefully review the language used in material it is considering incorporating by reference to determine whether it is mandatory or merely advisory or voluntary.
-They should only incorporate by reference materials that use language appropriate for mandatory regulation.
+In such a situation, the "should" language signifies that the incorporated standard is merely advisory, and not mandatory.259 Agencies that incorporate such seemingly advisory materials by reference may not be able to enforce regulations as intended.
+Alternatively, agencies may confuse regulated parties by incorporating by reference material that is phrased as-and was intended by its drafter to be-non-regulatory.260 Therefore, agencies should carefully review the language used in material it is considering incorporating by reference